truenas/documentation/content/SCALE/GettingStarted/MigratingFromCORE.md

 {{< toc >}}

 {{< hint danger >}}
-Once the Trunas System has been upgraded from CORE to SCALE do not activate, or roll back to, a CORE boot environment.
+Migrating TrueNAS from CORE to SCALE is a one-way operation.
+Attempting to activate or roll back to a CORE boot environment can break the system.
 {{< /hint >}}

 {{< hint danger >}}
 #### Migrating GELI-encrypted Pools to SCALE
 TrueNAS SCALE is based on Linux, which does not support FreeBSD GELI encryption.
-If you have GELI-encrypted pools on your system that you plan to import into SCALE, you must migrate your data from the GELI pool to a non-GELI encrypted pool *before* sidegrading to SCALE.
+If you have GELI-encrypted pools on your system that you plan to import into SCALE, you must migrate your data from the GELI pool to a non-GELI encrypted pool *before* migrating to SCALE.
 {{< /hint >}}

 {{< tabs "Migration Methods" >}}
-{{< tab "Migrate with an iso" >}}
+{{< tab "ISO File" >}}

 Start by saving the [SCALE ISO file](https://www.truenas.com/download-tn-scale/) to a USB drive (see the **Physical Hardware tab** in [Installing SCALE]({{< relref "InstallingSCALE.md" >}})).
 Plug the USB drive into the CORE system that you want to sidegrade and boot or reboot the system.

 At the motherboard splash screen, use the hotkey defined by your motherboard manufacturer to select a boot device, then select the USB drive with the SCALE <file>.iso<file>.

 When the SCALE console setup screen appears, select *Install/Upgrade*.

 ![SCALEUpgrade1](/images/SCALE/SCALEUpgrade1.png "Install/Upgrade SCALE")